6 Sights in Diyarbakır, Turkey (with Map and Images)

 Show sight on map

-Deva Hamam is a historic bath in the Sur district of Diyarbakir in southeastern Turkey.
-According to an old rumor, it is also known as the Camel Bathhouse, because a camel that had disappeared from the caravan was found inside it after several days of searching.
+Deva Hammam is a historical bath located in the Sur district of Diyarbakir.
+According to an old rumor, it is also known as the Camel Bath because a camel that disappeared from the caravan was found in this bath after being searched for several days.

 Wikipedia: Deva Hamamı (TR)